 A Unique View of the Danish West Indian Life of the Early 1900s!
 Nestled in a valley northeast of Frederiksted, the Lawaetz Museum’s 18-century estate house, with its accompanying ruins and rambling garden, has a charming old-island quality.
 Converted from a sugar plantation into a dairy ranch in the late 1890’s by a Danish farmer and occupied by his descendants for the last 100 years, it houses characteristic and unusual antique furnishings and heirlooms, providing a unique view of Danish West Indian life in the early 1900’s.

 Explore St. Croix’s Botanical Life on this Historic Estate!
 St. George Village Botanical Garden is dedicated to conservation and preservation of both the historical and living collections on its grounds.
 The Garden’s mission is to conserve the native plant species of St. Croix, as well as threatened species of other Caribbean islands suited to local environmental conditions.
 In addition, the Garden preserves the ethno-botanical history of St. Croix through living, graphic and structural displays.
-Through its gardens and collections, it is a center of education for better understanding, not only of the island’s botanical heritage, but also the horticultural potential for contemporary gardening in the Virgin Islands.
+Through its gardens and collections, it is a center of education for better understanding, not only of the island’s botanical heritage, but also the horticultural potential » Read more about: St. George Village Botanical Gardens »

 Take a Look into St. Croix’s History at this Authentic Danish Plantation Museum!
 Whim Plantation Museum, an authentic Danish sugar estate dating from the 1700’s offers an unforgettable glimpse into the days when sugar was King and rum ruled The Caribbean.
 Tour the elegantly furnished great house, explore sugar factory ruins, and roam the grounds.
 There is also a museum store with a large selection of West Indian crafts, furniture, prints and souvenirs.